Delicode/signals_serverside_tracking/serverside_tracking_api.md

 Sending messages without these fields results in the socket being closed.

-The server responses to all requests are always formatted as follows:
+The replies are always formatted as follows:

 ```
 {